jaimeacostag/data-quality-dashboard/README.md

 This project shows a real-world data quality monitoring worklow.
 The project uses a **synthetic SKU master dataset**; no real data was used in this project.
 The goal is to simulate common item master data issues, then build a repeatable process for detection, tracking, and visualization of data quality exceptions.

 I leveraged AI and Python to generate the synthetic data set with intentional data errors.
-I then loaded the data a PostgreSQL database to mimic a real-life, Source of Truch scenario.
-I used PowerBI to connect to this database, and I evaluated the data using rule-based checks in the form of custom columns.
+I then loaded the data a PostgreSQL database to serve as the source of truth.
+I used PowerBI to connect to this database and I evaluated the data using rule-based checks in the form of custom columns.
 I used this output to create a PowerBI dashboard designed to help data stewards monitor data quality and create actionables for data cleansing.

 This project closely reflects my day-to-day work in inventory analytics and data governance.

+**Note:** This project is an oversimplification of a real item master data structure.
+For this project I am relying on a **single** data table with synthetic data.

 ---